We Got the Nutrition Facts for the Starbucks Pumpkin Spice Latte. Still Want One?

 Need your PSL fix right now?
 Here’s how we make them at home.

 Whether you like a good PSL or not, you can’t deny that the world just can’t get enough pumpkin spice.
 Since their creation, Starbucks has sold 350 million of its famous lattes—that’s more pumpkin lattes than there are people living in the United States.
 Not many PSL fans actually know what’s in their drink, however, so we broke down the ingredients to find out how much pumpkin is in that to-go cup.
 Here’s what’s really in a pumpkin spice latte, listed from the greatest quantity to the least.
+Learn how to make a healthy pumpkin spice latte at home.

 Ingredient #1: Milk